Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 64MB generally comes with low storage capacity drives.
 This is good for basic caching and suitable for general tasks such as text editing, web browsing, and media consumption.
 Generally found in budget drives, these drives are suitable for low-end systems and put a storage bottleneck on high-performance computers.

-256MB offers a good improvement in performance including better multitasking and sequential write operations.
-These are mid-range drives suitable for basic tasks including some kind of gaming and multimedia.
+256MB offers a good improvement in performance, including better multitasking and sequential write operations.
+These are mid-range drives suitable for basic tasks, including some kind of gaming and multimedia.
 However, you can’t expect great results on high-end systems.

 512MB is more of a high-end cache size that comes with expensive drives.
 These drives are focused on high-end systems, significantly improving multitasking capabilities and read/write performance.
 They are perfect for data-intensive workloads.
 However, their prices could be higher.